Thank you for contacting us.

 Yes, It Gets Hot.
 Here Is the Real Weather Picture.

-Let's not sugarcoat it — Gulf Coast summers are warm and humid.
+Let's not sugarcoat it — Mississippi coastal summers are warm and humid.
 June through September will require you to make peace with the heat.
 But winters here are mild in a way that genuinely changes your quality of life.
 We rarely see freezing temperatures, and snowfall is almost unheard of.
 If cold winters have been wearing you down, that alone is worth the conversation.

 Hurricane season runs from June through November, and longtime residents know how to prepare.
 Gulfport has a strong infrastructure for storm response, and understanding flood zones is something I walk every buyer through before we ever make an offer.